 In a typical POMDP, reducing uncertainty about the state is only a means to an end.
 For example, in a robot control task, the robot aims to determine its current location so it can more easily reach its goal.
-However, dynamic sensor selection is a type of active perception problem (Spaan 2008; Spaan and Lima 2009), which can be seen as a subclass of POMDPs in which reducing uncertainty is an end in itself.
-For example, a surveillance system's goal is typically just to ascertatin the state of its environment, not use that knowledge to achieve another goal.
+However, dynamic sensor selection is a type of active perception problem [Spaan, 2008, Spaan and Lima, 2009], which can be seen as a subclass of POMDPs in which reducing uncertainty is an end in itself.
+For example, a surveillance system's goal is typically just to ascertain the state of its environment, not use that knowledge to achieve another goal.
 While perception is arguably always performed to aid decision-making, in an active perception problem that decision is made by another agent, e.g., a human, not modeled by the POMDP.

-Although POMDPs are computationally expensive to solve, approximate methods such as point-based planners (Pineau, Gordon, and Thrun 2006; Araya et al. 2010) have made it practical to solve POMDPs with large state spaces.
+Although POMDPs are computationally expensive to solve, approximate methods such as point-based planners [Pineau et al., 2006, Araya et al., 2010] have made it practical to solve POMDPs with large state spaces.
 However, dynamic sensor selection poses a different challenge: as the number of sensors N grows, the size of the action space $\binom{N}{K}$ grows exponentially.
 Consequently, as the number of sensors grows, solving the POMDP even approximately quickly becomes infeasible with existing methods.

 In this paper, we propose a new point-based planning method for dynamic sensor selection that scales much better with the number of sensors.
-The main idea is to replace maximization with greedy maximization (Nemhauser, Wolsey, and Fisher 1978; Golovin and Krause 2011; Krause and Golovin 2014) in which a subset of sensors is constructed by iteratively adding the sensor that gives the largest marginal increase in value.
+The main idea is to replace maximization with greedy maximization [Nemhauser et al., 1978, Golovin and Krause, 2011, Krause and Golovin, 2014] in which a subset of sensors is constructed by iteratively adding the sensor that gives the largest marginal increase in value.
 Doing so avoids iterating over the entire action space, yielding enormous computational savings.

 In addition, we present theoretical results bounding the error in the value functions computed by this method.
-Our core result is that, under certain conditions including submodularity (Krause and Golovin 2014; Nemhauser, Wolsey, and Fisher 1978), the value function computed using POMDP backups based on greedy maximization has bounded error.
+Our core result is that, under certain conditions including submodularity [Krause and Golovin, 2014, Nemhauser et al., 1978], the value function computed using POMDP backups based on greedy maximization has bounded error.
 We also show that such conditions are met, or approximately met, if reward is defined using negative belief entropy or an approximation thereof.
 To our knowledge, these are the first results demonstrating the submodularity of value functions and bounding the error of greedy maximization in the full POMDP setting.